Slovakia-High Tatras

 Print Version Slovakia: High Tatras (Paperback 48 Pages)

-Sign Up to Download Free pdf Slovakia: High Tatras (6mb)
+Sign Up to Download Free pdf Slovakia: High Tatras (4.9 mb)

-The High Tatras form part of the Carpathian mountain range lying between Poland and Slovakia.
-The Tatra National Park (Tatranský národný) was founded in 1948.
+The High Tatras form part of the Carpathian mountain range, lying between Poland and Slovakia.
+The Polish Government founded Tatra National Park (Tatranský národný) in 1948.
 There are 29 peaks over 2,500m.
 We found the name romantic and had wanted to visit them for some time.
-Then an opportunity arose.
-Peter, a post-doctoral student at Cambridge, and he and his wife Paulina and baby Palko lived in our house in Cambridge for a few months in 2007.
-They invited us to visit them in Bratislava.
+An opportunity arose.
+Peter, a post-doctoral student at Cambridge, and his wife, Paulina and baby Palko lived in our house in Cambridge for a few months in 2007.
+After they had returned to Slovakia, they invited us to visit them in Bratislava.

-After our adventures climbing the mountains we went to Bratislava and wander around the Old Town and get a feel for the history of a central European country emerging from Soviet dominance, now looking prosperous and modern.
+After our adventures climbing the mountains, we went to Bratislava and wandered around the Old Town and got a feel for the history of a central European country emerging from Soviet dominance, now looking prosperous and modern.

 Leave a Reply